Bus Accident Attorney in Columbia

 - Bus Manufacturer: Sometimes a bus or its parts are defective.
 If a bus defect causes an accident, the manufacturer can be liable for damages.

-What Damages Can Be Recovered for Bus Accident Injuries?
+Two Types of Damages That Can Be Recovered From Bus Accident

 - Current and future medical bills